Past, Present, and Emotions

 We are moldable—molded by the past to react to the present.
 Our adaptation to experience has great survival implications.
 We learn.
-Emotions intricately woven through out the body are programed from the pains and joys of the past.
+Emotions intricately woven through out the body are programmed from the pains and joys of the past.
 Similarities in the present draw upon these memories and we feel pain, sorrow, excitement, and anger.
 There is utility in emotion; there’s also irrationality.
 We sometimes act against our best interest.
 Slipping through, impacting our learning, we integrate chaos.

 The clandestine ties between the present and past ignites emotions.
 If we believe an event, person or place threatens security, acceptance, or survival, we react; the heart beats stronger, blood pressure rises and muscles tighten.
 If, conversely, we believe the event, person or place secures a need, we also respond.
 Biologically we are emotionally connected to experience.
 Life occurs in much more than just the firing of neurons in our head.